rmorla/infer_names_from_flows/README.md

 # infer_names_from_flows
-Code to infer the domain name of a flow given its tcp flow features using tensorflow.
+Code to infer the domain name of an HTTPS flow given its tcp flow features using tensorflow.
 Learns from the topn most frequent domain names in the flow data.

 ## Get flow data using tstat.polito.it